Eclipse (breath freshener): Mints

+Mints, in metal and paper (Europe) containers, are also sold by Wrigley under the Eclipse brand.
 An Eclipse mint is an oval prism rounded at top and bottom, with the top and bottom halves varying in colour, depending on the flavor.
 Spearmint (green), peppermint and Black Chill (blue), and Winterfrost (dark blue) are available, as well as cinnamon (all pink), orange (light orange) and blackcurrant (purple).

 The ingredients in the Australian and New Zealand cinnamon product are sorbitol, flavor, anticaking agent (470), sweeteners (955, 950) and colours (129, 133); while the orange product contains food acid (330), sweetener (951) (instead of 950), and colours (102, 129) (instead of 129, 133).
 The orange product advises that it contains Phenylalanine.

-Though classified as breath mints, it is unknown if the mints contain active antibacterial ingredients.
 The new packaging now claims to have a 'natural ingredient' that is scientifically proven to help kill the germs that cause bad breath.
 Such ingredient is not specified but the label points to a pending patent for this ingredient.
 Wrigley's product website for Eclipse describes the ingredient as Magnolia bark extract (MBE), which has its origins in traditional Chinese medicine.
 In lab tests, MBE is said to have killed almost all oral bacteria, including the types that cause bad breath and cavities.
 Eclipse is the first product in the US to contain MBE.

 Eclipse mints are packaged in a recyclable steel box.
 The top of the box (narrow end) is attached with metal hinge (a true hinge, not a living hinge like many boxed mints).
 The top may be opened and pushed back on the hinge to gain access to the mints.
 On opening the box the tagline "powerful fresh breath" is revealed, printed on a raised metal plate on the inner surface of the lid.

+Mars has launched the Fresh Futures program in Australia to support India’s mint growing communities to become more sustainable.
+According to the manufacturer, Fresh Futures aims to advance plant science and invest in mint farmers and their communities in Uttar Pradesh to ensure their crops “thrive for generations”.
+Uttar Pradesh lies in the heart of India’s mint growing region and accounts for around 75% of the world’s fresh mint, a key ingredient in Eclipse Mints.

 50 mints are contained in each package, with a net weight of 1.2 oz (34 g).
-The Canadian version only has 49 mints.
-In Australia the packaging has changed [ March 2019] to 17 g, but the price has remained at $2 that the original packaging was at when on special at Woolworths.
+In Australia, the packaging was changed in March 2019 to 17 g, but the price has remained at $2 that the original packaging was at when on special at Woolworths.